yuweiping/altus/README.md

-# Altus
+# Whatsapp

-**Altus** is an Electron-based WhatsApp client with themes and multiple account support, available for Windows, Mac and Linux!
+**Whatsapp** is an Electron-based WhatsApp client with themes and multiple account support, available for Windows, Mac and Linux!

 ## Installation

 ### Windows

-- Download the `.exe` file from the [latest release](https://github.com/amanharwara/altus/releases/latest)
+- Download the `.exe` file from the [latest release](https://github.com/amanharwara/whatsapp/releases/latest)
 - Run the file and follow the setup wizard

-If you see a "Windows protected your PC" error, it's because Altus is not signed.
+If you see a "Windows protected your PC" error, it's because Whatsapp is not signed.
 If you have doubts you can verify the file is safe using something like VirusTotal or any other antivirus software.
 To continue with the installation,

 - Click on "More info"